CyrusYip/cyrusyip-blog/content/en/posts/2023-05-05-google-play-miui.md

 1. Turn on Google Services
     - MIUI: Settings -> Account & sync -> Basic Google Services
     - HyperOS: Settings -> Additional settings -> Account & sync -> Basic Google Services
-1. Install Google Play: search "google play" on GetApps and update "Google Play Store".
+1. Install Google Play: search "google play" on GetApps, and install or update "Google Play Store".
 If Google Play isn't found on GetApps, install it from [Aptoide](https://en.aptoide.com/).

 Now you should find Play Store on the home screen.